 Rhodium is a silver-white metal from the platinum group and is commonly used in this way.
-Plus, because it does not oxidize it stays shiny white and reflective.
-Over time this rhodium plating will likely wear through.
+Because it does not oxidize it stays shiny and reflective.
+Over time this rhodium plating may wear thin.
 Therefore, some people like to have this rhodium reapplied to get back that crisp brilliant white.

-We apply rhodium with an electroplating process that adds a thin coating to your jewelry.
+We apply rhodium with an electroplating process that adds a very thin coating to your jewelry.

 14K Yellow Gold